krischer/dotfiles/README.md

     ,er       | Toggle the Syntax error window.
 Off by default.

+### CtrlP
+MRU = Most Recently Used files

+    Ctrl-p    | Invoke CtrlP

+    If CtrlP is open:
+    Ctrl-f    | Cycle modes (files, mru, buffers) Ctrl-d    | Filename search only, not full path Ctrl-r    | Switch to regex mode
+    Ctrl-z    | Mark multiple files and then open them with Ctrl-o

 ### vim-indent-guides

     ,ig       | Toggle indent guides.
 Off by default.